pygame/pygame/docs/reST/ref/display.rst

    If depth is 0, ``SDL`` will choose the current/best color depth for the display.
 The flags defaults to ``pygame.FULLSCREEN``, but you may need to add additional flags for specific fullscreen modes.

+   The display index 0 means the default display is used.

    .. ## pygame.display.list_modes ##